 The king recognised the voice of his best friend: whereupon the magician took him out of the hollow tree, healed his wounds, and heard all his history.
-He persuaded King Charming that, overcome with fear and cruel treatment, safe there for the five years that are to be endured."
+He persuaded King Charming that, overcome with fear and cruel treatment,

 Florina must have betrayed him.